 Want to know more?

 The CIF’s public space recycling and signage page offers a wealth of information laid out in a convenient, drill-down format.
-When you go to the page, simply click Read More below the button on the topic that interests you to jump to the detailed information you need.
+When you go to the page, simply click the Read More below the button on the topic that interests you to jump to the detailed information you need.
 These pages provide explanations of better practices and plenty of examples, discussion and supporting research to help you be successful.